forestdb/forestdb.org/models/lxz-chinese-scope.md

 #### Model with "none" utterance

-We also add to the English model a "none" utterance, which corresponds to the sentence such as "I didn't feed any of the rabbits," to see how this alternative utterance would competes with the "not-two" utterance modify its endorsement rate in model predictions.
+We also add to the English model a "none" utterance, which corresponds to the sentence such as "I didn't feed any of the rabbits," to see how this alternative utterance would compete with the "not-two" utterance and modify its endorsement rate in model predictions.
 The codes used to simulate the endorsement rate of "not-two" for both Experiment 1 and 2 in Lidz and Musolino (2002) are shown below.
 We ran the simulation with all the default parameters.
 Compared to the model without "none" utterance, the endorsement rate of "not-two" decreases when there is an alternative "none" available in the model.
 On the other hand, the model prediction shows the opposite qualitative pattern: For the model without "none," the endorsement rate of "not-two" is higher when the scenario favors the inverse scope (surface 50.8% vs. inverse 51.5%); for the new model, the predicted endorsement rate is higher when the scenario favors the surface scope (surface 42.2% vs. inverse 41.1%).

 ### Mandarin Chinese

 #### Utility

-We manipulated the utility paramters in a similar way as in the English model.
+We manipulated the utility parameters in a similar way as in the English model.
 When utility drops from 10 to 1, the endorsement rate in the surface scope condition decreases from 64% to 51%, and the endorsement rate of the inverse scope condition increases from 31% to 32%.
-It seems like that children are less optimal speakers because the children's pattern fit better to the prediction of low utility model.
+It seems that children are less optimal speakers because the children's pattern fits better to the prediction of the low utility model.

 #### Cost